Tohu Matua

 • Despite perceptions, Invercargill receives less rain than either Auckland or Wellington!

 • At around 120 years old, Henry the Tuatara is Waihōpai Invercargill’s oldest living resident and one of its most famous.
-He can be viewed alongside other Tuatara at the Tuatarium in Queens Park.

 • Invercargill is home to the world’s Southernmost, and New Zealand's first, indoor Velodrome, SIT Zero Fees Velodrome